ByAUJay

 What’s working

-- Private markets tokenization: Hamilton Lane made a portion of its $5.6B Secondaries Fund VI available via Securitize on Polygon (lower minimums, digital onboarding), and expanded its tokenized private credit fund (SCOPE) to Ethereum/Optimism with daily NAV and instant redemptions via a capped liquidity pool. (nasdaq.com)
+- Private markets tokenization: Hamilton Lane has jumped into the mix by making a piece of its $5.6B Secondaries Fund VI available through Securitize on Polygon, which means lower minimums and an easier digital onboarding process.
+They've also brought their tokenized private credit fund (SCOPE) to Ethereum and Optimism, offering daily NAV and instant redemptions through a capped liquidity pool.
+For more info, head over to this link.

 Market signal